I think it’s time to admit the truth, guys…I’m beyond obsessed with South Africa.

 If you love taking photos as much as I do, stop by the main lookout point for sunset.
 You’ll find no shortage of beautiful corners to photograph, and your Instagram will be poppin’!

-There’s also a secret cave that you can add to your South Africa bucket lust.
+There’s also a secret cave that you can visit.
 However, I wouldn’t attempt to try to find it unless you’re with someone who knows the way as it can be treacherous.

 32. Stay at Tintswalo Atlantic

 Hoping to up the romance factor while in South Africa?
 Then book a night at Tintswalo Atlantic.
 Perched on a beach at the foot of Table Mountain National Park, you’ll have a view of Cape Town that most tourists don’t get to see.

 You can stay in a gorgeous island-themed suite that comes kitted out with luxe decor, swoon-worthy views and a heated pool.
 If you’re looking for the perfect place to escape the humdrum of the city and open up

 bottles of wine a bottle of wine after a long day of sightseeing, it doesn’t get better than Tintswalo.

 I’ve always had this dream that one day I’d scuba dive in Sodwana Bay.
 It offers some of the best diving in Southern Africa, and it’s far away from Cape Town’s icy waters.